JANUARY 26-27, 2021

 - Potential strategies for effectively meeting the new FISMA requirements

-- Methods for reducing the amount of resources and paperwork
+- Methods for reducing the amounts of resources and paperwork

 - New opportunities for innovative processes, controls, products and services necessary to support these Presidential and NIST changes